GL Communications Inc.

 Example:

-Connect a loopback cable from the T1/E1 Input to the T1/E1 output, and transmit Gaussian noise on few timeslots and observe the DC offset values changing consistently.
+Cross-connect port1 and port2 of T1/E1, and transmit Gaussian noise on few timeslots and observe the DC offset values changing consistently.

 Frequency